chirag127/adblock/.githubc/docs.en.md

 <a id="good-luck"></a>

-## Good luck with creating filters!
+## Good luck with creating filters

 We wish you luck with creating you own ad filters.